 The ball must cross over the line to be a throw-in, corner, or goal.
 Soccer is a contact sport, but if you block, mistime a tackle, or are too aggressive, the referee will blow the whistle for a foul or a penalty.

 A penalty is given when a foul is committed inside your penalty box; then, the ball is placed on the spot for a free shot against the goalkeeper.

 If a foul is serious, the referee can give you a caution with a yellow card, and for extreme fouls, a referee will send you off with a red card, meaning you will have to leave the field for the rest of the game.

 A player can also show a red card if a second yellow card is given.

 There are four main positions in soccer:

-- The goalkeeper will save or block the ball from going into the goal with any part of the body.
+- The goalkeeper will save or block the ball from going into the goal with any body part.

-- The midfielders will be in front of the defense and they defend when your team does not have the ball and attack when in possession.
+- The midfielders will be in front of the defense, defend when your team does not have the ball and attack when in possession.

 - The attackers will mainly be attempting to score goals but will be required now and again to help the rest of the team.

 How To Be A Good Soccer Player?